Paris protests violence against women in France | DW | 06.07.2019

 Read more: Opinion: Violence against women is a universal problem

-Women of all ages gathered in Place de la Republique in Paris to protest the growing trend, saying: "Stop the femicide"
+Women of all ages gathered in Place de la Republique in Paris to protest the growing trend, demanding: "Stop the femicide"

 Gov't efforts fall flat